hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

   The config command needs to use a key generated in the validator container.
   Thus, you must open a terminal window running in the validator container, rather than the client container (for the following command only).
-  Run the following command from your host machine's CLI.
+  Run the following command on your host machine:

 .. code-block:: console